Clicky

 Launch Mode

-Launch mode controls the trim of your Sea-Doo to give you quicker take-off and control.
+If you like to go fast then, Launch mode controls the trim to give you a quicker take-off and control.

-Launch mode is usually found more on high-performance models like the RXT-X and RXP-X. Launch mode is ideal for a drag race with someone else or a quick off the line start in a race.
+With using the Launch mode it’s usually found more on high-performance models like the RXT-X and RXP-X. It’s ideal for a drag race with someone else or a quick off the line start in a race.

 See a launch mode review here:

-The neutral adjustment mode is a well hidden feature in a lot of Sea-Doo’s with iBR (brakes).
+The neutral adjustment is a well hidden feature in a lot of models with iBR (brakes).

 How To

-• On older Sea-Doo with iBR, you would put the Sea-Doo in neutral and move the VTS or up and down arrow buttons to adjust the neutral position.
+• On older machines with iBR, you would put it in neutral and move the VTS or up and down arrow buttons to adjust the neutral position.
 The gauge will say you’re adjusting neutral.

-• On new Sea-Doo’s, hold down the VTS up or down buttons until the gauge says you’ve entered the mode.
+• On newer ones, hold down the VTS up or down buttons until the gauge says you’ve entered the mode.

 Only adjust neutral in a safe area and go slow.
 Keep in mind, that wind and current can move the jet ski even when in neutral.
 You will never a have a perfect neutral on a jet ski when the engine is on.